Ayase, Kanagawa: Government

 Ayase has a mayor-council form of government with a directly elected mayor and a unicameral city council of 20 members.
 Ayase contributes one member to the Kanagawa Prefectural Assembly.
 In terms of national politics, the city is part of Kanagawa 13th district of the lower house of the Diet of Japan.

 Economy

 Ayase is known for its processed meat industry, and is the leading producer of pork products in Kanagawa Prefecture.

 Education

 Ayase has ten public elementary schools and five public middle schools operated by the city government.
 The city has two public high schools operated by the Kanagawa Prefectural Board of Education.
 There are also two private high schools.

 Transportation

 Ayase is not connected by rail, although the tracks of the Tōkaidō Shinkansen pass through the city.
 The nearest train stations are Kashiwadai Station and Sagamino Station (on the Sagami Railway in neighboring Ebina) and Chōgo Station on the Odakyu Enoshima Line in Fujisawa.

 Five numbered prefectural highways crisscross the city, but no national highway.
-The Tōmei Expressway passes through Ayase, but does not have interchange, although there is a highway bus stop for the city.
+The Tōmei Expressway passes through Ayase, and added the Ayase interchange in the summer of 2021.
+There is also a highway bus stop for the city.